fogarty-ben/QuantReg.jl/docs/src/example.md

 # Example

-To further explain the use of this package, consider the following short example.
+To further explore the use of this package, consider the following short example.
 We use a 9,800 observation subset of the [1996 US natality dataset used in Abrevaya (2006).]
 (http://qed.econ.queensu.ca/jae/2006-v21.4/abrevaya/)

-To load this dataset and run quantile regressions, we first load in the Julia CSV.jl package and the QuantReg.jl package then load the dataset from file.
+To load this dataset and run quantile regressions, we first load in the CSV.jl and QuantReg.jl packages then import the dataset from file:

 ```
 julia> using CSV, QuantReg